bufbuild-ru/docs/docs/bsr/admin/instance/federation/index.md

 ## Limitations

-Depending on a module from `buf.build` doesn't automatically mirror this module into your BSR.Federation is currently only supported between enterprise instances (for instance `buf.example.com`) and public `buf.build` modules.
+Depending on a module from `buf.build` doesn't automatically mirror this module into your BSR.

+Federation is currently only supported between enterprise instances (for instance `buf.example.com`) and public `buf.build` modules.
 See the table below for an overview:

 | Module                    | Dependency                                  | Supported                                               |
 | ------------------------- | ------------------------------------------- | ------------------------------------------------------- |